HTTP And Commands

 • GET /api/snapshot: current device snapshot as JSON.

-• POST /api/command: execute a text command and return the refreshed snapshot.
+• POST /api/command: execute a text command and return JSON for that command.
+Most commands return the refreshed snapshot; some commands return a command-specific payload.

 Snapshot polling is the compatibility path.
 The dashboard also upgrades to a live device WebSocket on port 81 when available.